inoxlang/inox/docs/builtin.md

 ```
 ### delete

-delete is a general purpose function that deletes a resource, deletion is recursive for directories..
+delete is a general purpose function that deletes a resource, deletion is recursive for directories.

 **examples**